 Through weekly emails, HAC alerts honors students to an eclectic set of social justice events happening around campus, including programs sponsored by the Santa Clara Community Action Program, the Multicultural Center, Markkula Center for Applied Ethics, and other organizations and academic departments.
 HAC also showcases opportunities for student engagement in volunteer work, immersion, and study abroad experiences, and fellowship applications.
 The intention of highlighting these events is to encourage honors students to expand their perspectives beyond the classroom.

 HAC also runs the UHP Mentorship Program, connecting incoming first-year students with enthusiastic current honors students.
 Mentors serve as an engaged resource for first-year students and offer helpful advice for meeting UHP, major-specific, and core curriculum requirements.

-The first major program the HAC established was the President's Reading Series.
-Twice a year, Honors students have dinner with the President of the university.
-One recent event was in Fall 2014, when students met with Fr.
-Michael Engh to discuss La Verdad by Lucia Cerna and Mary Jo Ignoffo.
+The first major program that HAC established was the President's Reading Series, which has become a tradition highly valued by honors students.
+Twice a year, honors students have dinner with the President of the university to discuss a text/book.
+Recently, in Fall 2018, students met with Fr.
+Michael Engh to discuss Let Your Life Speak by Parker Palmer.

-Students interested in the Honors Advisory Council or in attending meetings should contact Vanessa Shin (firstname.lastname@example.org).
+Students interested in the Honors Advisory Council or in attending meetings should contact Mary Claire Simone (email@example.com)